 If any of you have ever wanted to know how to make a Thai flower garland then this post is definitely one for you.
-I’m sure most readers who have visited Thailand and have stopped at traffic lights in a car or bus have witnessed the scene shown in the top photograph.
-Thai flower garland sellers patrol the busiest traffic light sections in cities and large towns and when the lights hit red the garland seller weaves through stationary vehicles touting the garlands to anyone who shows the tiniest hint of interest.
+I’m sure most readers who have visited Thailand and have stopped at traffic lights in a car or bus, have viewed the scene shown in the top photograph.
+Thai flower garland sellers patrol the busiest traffic light sections in cities and large towns, and when the lights hit red, the garland seller weaves through stationary vehicles touting the garlands to anyone who shows the tiniest hint of interest.
 But how do you make a Thai flower garland?

 The origins and use of flower garlands in Thailand

-Another form of flower garland is pictured on the right and is called a ‘uba’.
-A uba has two chains of decorative flowers with a tail(s) on each end and are pieced together by a ribbon.
-These garlands can be seen in temples and shrines draped over Buddha images and framed photographs of revered monks and families recently deceased relatives.
-They are presented as a blessing of respect, good fortune and karma.
+These type of garlands (uba’s) can be seen in temples and shrines, draped over Buddha images, framed photographs of revered monks and recently deceased relatives.
+They are given as a blessing of respect, good fortune and karma.
 They are also hung from a car’s inside mirror or dashboard as a symbol of good luck to ward off accidents.

-Thai garlands are heavily scented by way of their use of jasmine as a core flower and a combination of fragrant flowers like marigolds, orchids and roses.
-A strange-looking non-scented white Thai flower named Dok Ruk (flower of love) is also a valuable component of a uba because of its ornamental shape and preservative qualities which give the garlands a longer shelf life.
+Thai garlands are heavily scented by their use of jasmine as a core flower, and a beautiful, colourful mix of fragrant flowers like marigolds, orchids and roses.
+A strange-looking non-scented white Thai flower named Dok Ruk (flower of love) is also a valuable part of a uba, because of its ornamental shape, and preservative qualities which give the garlands a longer shelf life.
 Small white polystyrene balls are used to space the flowers and add a further decorative effect.

 How to make a Thai flower garland

-Your basic tools for making a Thai flower garland are a large needle, cotton thread, ribbon and the flowers and polystyrene balls listed above, but don’t worry if dok ruk is not available to you because most flower shops stock other small decorative things.
-You’ll also need a sackful of patience and a spoonful of creative talent too.
+Your basic tools for making a Thai flower garland are a large needle, cotton thread, ribbon, flowers and polystyrene balls.
+But don’t worry if dok ruk is not available to you because most flower shops stock other small decorative accessories.
+You’ll also need a sackful of patience, and a spoonful of creative talent too.

-The following photographs explaining how to make a Thai flower garland are from different uba designs.
+The following photographs explain how to make a Thai flower garland and are from different uba designs.

-Threading the jasmine flowers is where your sackful of patience is required.
-This part is time consuming but the end result is a flowery sweet-smelling corn on the cob effect.
+Threading the jasmine flowers is where your sackful of patience is needed.
+This part is time-consuming, but the result is a flowery sweet-smelling corn on the cob effect.

-The process to make the flower chain’s tail is exactly the same and in the above picture you can see the polystyrene balls and white dok ruk which in this picture happen to be imitation ones.
+The process to make the flower chain’s tail is exactly the same, and in the picture above, you can see the polystyrene balls and white dok ruk, which in this photo are imitation ones.
 When complete, the tail is tied to the end of the flower chain.

 Finally, you need to create a fancy ribbon to tie the two chains together.
-To make the uba even more decorative fold and shape flowers from ribbon (you can buy them) and clip them to the ends of the ribbon itself.
-To complete your flower garland tie the ribbon to each flower chain.
+To make the uba even more decorative, fold and shape flowers from ribbon (you can buy them), then clip them to the ends of the ribbon itself.
+To complete your flower garland, tie the ribbon to each flower chain.

-Thailand’s Buddhist temples are adorned with Thai flower garlands and sacred trees at the temple sites are decorated with them too.
-In this picture taken at Kamchanod in Udon Thani you can see scores of phuang malai in the background and on the tree.
+Thailand’s Buddhist temples are dotted all around with Thai flower garlands, and sacred trees at the temple sites are decorated with them too.
+In this picture taken at Kamchanod in Udon Thani, you can see scores of phuang malai in the background and on the tree.
 Thai flower garlands really are big, big business in the Land of Smiles, and now you know how to make one.